BobFett3185/AgentsToolsMCPDemo/README.md

-# AgentsToolsMCP

-HackUTD Fall 2026 workshop on agents, tools, and MCP.
+# Agents, Tools, MCP Workshop

-This repo contains a small UTD course planner assistant scaffold for beginner to intermediate CS students preparing for a hackathon.
+This repo contains a small UTD course planner assistant implemented with an AI agent with tool use and MCP.

-The demo intentionally keeps the architecture simple:
+This demo keeps the architecture very simple:

 - FastAPI exposes a `/chat` endpoint.
 - `backend/orchestrate.py` defines the Gemini Flash agent, simulated memory, tool schemas, tool functions, and chat function.
 - Vanilla HTML/CSS/JS provides a tiny chat UI.
 - Mock JSON data stands in for future database-backed implementations.

-## Project Layout
+## what are all these files???

 ```text
 backend/